ATLAS-GHOST/SPOOK/README.md

 - Ports 8000 & 9100 free for receiver.py and node_exporter respectively for Prometheus scraping
      (If you want to change the ports, please do so manually in `prometheus.yml` for port 8000 and 9100 & `receiver.py` for port 8000

-and run Python-related components inside a virtual environment (`venv`).
+Please run Python-related components inside a virtual environment (`venv`).

 1. To run ethernet testing, you must have 2 machines available on the same network.
 The host machine runs the Docker container, and the receiver.py file.
 The second machine runs sender.py.
 You will need to add the IP of the host machine when prompted on the sender.py file.
 Data is sent via the network stack using UDP.
 2. To run loopback testing, keep both files on the same machine, as well as the Docker container.
 Data does not travel through the wire in this testing.